Frequently Asked Questions

 Why is the application so long and detailed?

-Financing real estate development projects or commercial enterprises is an extremely complicated process, fraught with risk.
-A credit decision cannot be made reasonably without detailed information about the project, including the applicant's management and financial capabilities.
-All our loans are rigorously underwritten, and all information on the application will be double-checked.
-This is not a matter of distrust; it is simply standard and responsible lending procedure.
+Financing community development projects is an extremely complicated process, fraught with risk.
+A credit decision cannot be made reasonably without detailed information about the project, including the applicant’s management and financial capabilities.
+All of our loans are rigorously underwritten, and all information on the application will be double-checked.
+This is not a matter of distrust, it is standard and responsible lending procedure.

 If CCLF takes risks, why must all loans be repaid with interest?

-We have many repeat borrowers and we want to be around when your organization needs additional financing!
-We rely on the interest "spread" to help keep our doors open.
-We also have responsibilities to our investors: we promise that we will work to protect the money so that it will come back to be re-lent to another borrower.
-Plus, it helps your organization build a credit history that, if you make payments on time, will aid you in getting future financing.
+We have many repeat borrowers, and we want to be around when your organization needs additional financing!
+We rely on the interest spread to help keep our doors open and maintain a certain level of self-sufficiency.
+We also have responsibilities to our investors: we promise that we will work to protect their money so that it will come back to be re-lent to another borrower.
+Plus, it helps our borrowers build a credit history that, if payments are made on time, will aid them in securing future financing.

 How important is my organization's business plan?